MahdiHajiabadi/GSCIS_TBUDS/README.md

 This is one of the lossless proposed method discussed in the paper.
 ## How to run it?
 1. Navigate to the directory Java files exist.
-2. Create a new "bin" directory
+2. Create a new directory named "bin" (mkdir bin)
+3. Create a new directory named "output" (mkdir output)
 3. Compile GSCIS.java and Cluster.java (the required jar files are in the lib directory)

   javac -cp "lib/*" -d bin/ GSCIS.java Cluster.java